Focus on you

 Well-being resources

 Buying long-term care insurance can provide you and your family peace of mind in knowing you'll be able to afford care later in life.
 It can also help protect your wealth and assets from the high costs of care.
 This insurance helps cover the costs of long-term services and support, including personal and custodial care in a variety of settings such as your home, a community organization or other facility.
 Enrolling early can lock in lower premiums and provide more options tailored to your specific needs.
-If you enroll during the special enrollment period, eligible associates will have guaranteed acceptance — no health questions required.
+Watch for announcements about the special enrollment period in 2026, where eligible associates will have guaranteed acceptance — no health questions required.
 You can keep this policy at the same cost and benefit even if you leave Bread Financial.

 For questions and special enrollment periods, visit Trustmark or contact mybenefits@breadfinancial.com